lucadado/masscannerpy/README.md

 A Masscanner script made in python

 # Description
-It automatically prints server minecraft
+It automatically prints server minecraft found with masscan